Chapter 25: Outfoxing A Dilettante

 She didn’t have long to theorize about Cosmo’s intentions when the door opened.
 Slithering inside was an orange and black snake wearing a wrap that looked like a suit, the light in the room reflecting the iridescent scales on his flat, triangular head.
 “Ahhh… Miss Cream,” he said, stressing his esses.
 “Your two friends have arrived.”

-He moved out of the way, allowing two women to pass.
+He moved out of the way, allowing two women to pass through.
 The first was Cosmo, who wore a stunning, deep red dress that matched her hair blossoms, her viridian hair flowing behind her in waves.
 The other was an orange-yellow fox wearing a plum violet gown that covered everything from the neck down.
 Her blonde hair was tightly braided up in two pigtails.
 She had sharp, ice blue eyes that appeared to glow.

 ‘Glow?
 Wait, but… OH!’
 Cream’s lips parted into an ‘O’ and her eyes widened with understanding.